-‘We choose life.’
-First Sunday service held since church mass shooting
+The message during the first Sunday service held since church shooting

 SUTHERLAND SPRINGS, Texas (KXAN) – A black tarp surrounded the First Baptist Church in Sutherland Springs on Sunday.

-On the other side, church organizers say the sanctuary will be a memorial.
-Volunteers helped restore it after last Sunday’s mass shooting.
+On the other side is the sanctuary, which volunteers helped transform into a memorial after last Sunday’s mass shooting.
 They placed 26 empty chairs for all the lives lost inside.

 Earlier, about 700 people gathered for the first Sunday service.